leknaat/hacker-how-content/content/web-developer/tasks/lodash-tasks.md

 These tasks should be completed mostly by using lodash.
 Search the lodash docs to find functions which might help you complete the tasks in the simplest way.

+Answers should all start from just the `gillFamily` variable and shouldn't use vars from other answers.
+(Using the same code twice is obviously ok if that's what's required).

 ##People

 ```